X2Cscope/pyx2cscope/README.md

 11. Once you have gone through these steps, you can use the get_value() function to retrieve the value of the variable:``Variable.get_value()``.
 You can also use the ``Variable.set_value(value)`` function to set the value of the variable.

-## Getting Started with pyX2Cscope-GUI
+## Getting Started with pyX2Cscope reference GUI

 1. pyX2Cscope-GUI is based on Serial interface.
-2. The Firmware of the microcontroller should have the X2CScope library/Peripheral enabled.
+2. The Firmware of the microcontroller should have the X2Cscope library/Peripheral enabled.
 2. Select the COM Port, Baud Rate from the drop-down menus and the ELF file of the project, the microcontroller programmed with. <br>
     ![COM-port](https://raw.githubusercontent.com/X2Cscope/pyx2cscope/feat-faster-monitoring/pyx2cscope/gui/img/Setting.jpg)
 3. Sample time can be changed during run time as well, by default its set to 500ms.